 - Three letters of recommendation from faculty members attesting to the academic abilities of the applicant are required.
 Students who are applying to the MA program in Public Affairs or Political Campaigning may (but are not required to) substitute one academic letter with a letter that speaks to the applicant’s relevant experience in an internship, public service, professional work environment, or a political campaign.
 Applicants who have been out of academic settings for many years and have difficulties finding three academic references should explain that in the statement of purpose, and provide letters that speak to work habits and the potential to succeed in a rigorous graduate program.

-M.A.
-Program: Applications for the MA programs are due by March 15.
+- MA.
+Program (fall admission): Complete applications for the MA programs are due by March 15.
 International students (who are not permanent residents of the U.S.) must complete their applications by February 1.

 How to Apply

 Apply Online – click here for the application.

 Submit your statement of purpose, unofficial transcripts, writing sample (Ph.D. applicants only), and three letters of recommendation using the online application process.
 Please direct any questions to our graduate Secretary, Sue Lawless-Yanchisin, 352-273-2376 (p) or suzily<at>ufl.edu